gefoster11/MSNA-Burst-Analysis/README.md

 The shiny app provided here is loosely based on my interpretation of the methodology published by [Hamner JW & Taylor JA](https://journals.physiology.org/doi/full/10.1152/jappl.2001.91.3.1199]) in 2001.
 However, this shiny app offers unique data visualization features permitting the user to quickly identify optimal burst detection settings and the flexibility to select or deselect bursts which do not meet the scorers criteria.

 # Getting set up
-To run this application on your system you must first install [R](https://cran.r-project.org/) and [R studio](https://www.rstudio.com/) both freely available and open source.
+To run this application on your system you must first install [R](https://cran.r-project.org/) and [R Studio](https://www.rstudio.com/) both freely available and open source.

-In order to run directly from github you must first install 'shiny'
+After installing R and R Studio, launch R Studio and use this command in the console to install 'shiny' permitting you to directly launch the app from the github repository.

 `install.packages('shiny')`